e2eSolutionArchitect/scripts/aws/docs/User is not authorized.md

 It will show detail decoded message.

+### Step 2:
-Step 2: In Decoded message if you find BlockMostAccessUnlessSignedInWithMFA, it means you have your MFA enabled and while using CLI commands you have to use your MFA to generate sessio token
+In Decoded message if you find BlockMostAccessUnlessSignedInWithMFA, it means you have your MFA enabled and while using CLI commands you have to use your MFA to generate sessio token.

-to generate session token run below command
+To generate session token run below command

 ```
 aws sts get-session-token --serial-number <enter-arn-of-your-mfa> --token-code <enter-code-from-your-authenticator-device>